tk-notes/blog/tdd-functions-and-react-components/README.md

 };
 ```

 It works!
 Now let's make it better.
 I wanted to make the get content more resilient.
-What if it receives step that doesn't exist for example?
+What if it receives a step that doesn't exist for example?
 These are the use cases:

-- First step of the rental business context
+- The first step of the rental business context
 - Last step of the rental business context
-- First step of the sales business context
+- The first step of the sales business context
 - Last step of the sales business context
-- Inexistent step of the rental busines context
+- Inexistent step of the rental business context
-- Inexistent step of the sales busines context
+- Inexistent step of the sales business context

 Let's see the tests: